Frank-Wolfe Algorithms for (L0, L1)-smooth functions: Preliminaries

 Later, in \cite{zhang2020improved} (see Remark 2.3), this definition was extended from twice differentiable to once differentiable functions.
 Specifically, a differentiable function $f$ is said to be $(L_0, L_1)$-smooth if, for all $x, y \in \mathbb{R}^d$ such that $\| x - y \| \leq \frac{1}{L_1}$, we have

 This condition generalizes the standard $L$-smoothness assumption.
-Indeed, when $L_1 = 0$, the inequalities above reduce to the classical definition of $L$-smoothness.
+Indeed, when $L_1 = 0$, inequalities (\ref{def:l0_l1_twice_dif})–(\ref{def:l0_l1}) reduce to the classical definition of $L$-smoothness.
 Hence, the $(L_0, L_1)$-smoothness condition defines a broader class of functions than the conventional $L$-smooth case.

 Motivated by this generalization, we modify the standard shortest-step rule in the Frank–Wolfe method.
 Let us briefly recall the classical Frank–Wolfe algorithm \cite{frank1956algorithm} with the shortest-step rule \cite{levitin1966constrained}.
 The update rule is given by